Why Does My Dog Lay At My Feet When I Poop? – Explained!

 If your dog’s habit of laying at your feet while you poop continues or becomes problematic, it may be time to seek professional help.
 Start by consulting with a veterinarian to rule out any underlying health issues causing this behavior.
 A professional dog trainer or behaviorist can provide valuable guidance tailored to your situation.

-They have the expertise to assess the behavior and offer solutions that address the root cause.
+They have the Animal behavior expert to assess the behavior and offer solutions that address the root cause.
 Don’t hesitate to seek professional help if this behavior is causing distress or disruption in your household.
 Remember, every dog is unique, and what works for one may not work for another.
 Seek professional guidance to find the best approach for your furry companion’s well-being and peace of mind.

 Conclusion